 How to: As you inhale, lift your right arm up with your palm facing the floor.
 Press your left hand down on the floor for support and bend sideways to your left.
 Hold this for as long as feels good, then repeat on the other side.

 Seated Spinal Twist

-Inhale and extend your spine.
+How to: Inhale and extend your spine.
 As you exhale, turn your chest to the left.
 Place your right hand on the outside of your left knee or thigh, and place your left hand down behind your seat.
-Increase your torso’s rotation for five breaths.
-Rather than leading with your head, let your head follow the movement of your body.
+Increase your torso’s rotation for 5 breaths.
+Rather than leading with your head, let your head follow the movement of your chest.
 Counter-rotate briefly to the other side.
 Return to center and pause.
 Now rotate to the right.

 Supported Child’s Pose

 Benefits: This calming, centering shape stretches your back, inner thighs, and the tops of your feet.
 It also stretches the muscles between your ribs and increases circulation in your chest, creating room for deeper breathing.

 How to: Sit on your knees on a blanket.
 Your knees can be together or apart.
 Lean forward and place your forehead on a bolster, rolled up blanket, or pillows for support.
 Stay for 2–5 minutes.
 If you are resting your cheek to one side, change sides halfway through the time.

 Benefits: Both Cat and Cow soften your shoulder blades and open your chest.

 How to: Come to all fours with your wrists slightly in front of your shoulders, your knees a little behind your hips.
 For Cow Pose (shown), inhale and lift your head and heart as you lower your shoulders away from your ears.
 Allow your chest and abdomen to soften.
 As you exhale, curve your back into Cat Pose (not shown) by rounding your spine as you press your hands and knees into the floor.
 Alternate between Cat and Cow Poses in synchronicity with your breath.